 - Nutmeg powder

-- Cinnamon powder or use a cinnamon stick.
+- Ground Cinnamon or use a cinnamon stick.

 - Vanilla extract.
 It adds aroma and enhances the flavors of the sauce.